 Older stains will be harder to remove.
 You might need to repeat the cleaning process a couple of times before the stain disappears.

 Do not dry the clothes in a clothes dryer until the stain is entirely gone.
 Drying the stain in a clothes dryer will make it unlikely that it could ever be removed fully.
 It may be hard to tell if the stain is fully gone while the fabric is wet but resist the temptation to dry it.

 Use a dull knife or spoon to remove as much avocado as possible from the cloth.
 Any other tool might damage the fabric, so work with caution.
 You are trying to simplify your job by getting rid of any excess mess before you work on the stain.

 Apply Liquid Laundry Detergent

 Use a liquid detergent and rub gently into the avocado stain.
-You might want to put on gloves for this step.
+Consider wearing gloves for this step.
 Allow the detergent to stand on the stain for at least five minutes so it can penetrate through the avocado, loosening it as it works.

 Mild detergents and stain removers can be harsh on your skin or destroy nail polish.
-Keep your manicure fresh by protecting it with rubber gloves when you do household chores and the laundry.
+Keep your manicure fresh by protecting it with rubber gloves when you do household chores and laundry.

 Soak the Stain in Cold Water

 Soak the stain in cold water for 10 to 15 minutes or until the stain loosens.
 Every 5 minutes, rub the stained area gently between your fingers.